ramadhan25/terraform-provider-jenkins/README.md

 ## Attribution

-This provider design was originally inspired from the work at [dihedron/terraform-provider-jenkins](https://github.com/dihedron/terraform-provider-jenkins).
+This provider is inspired from the work of https://github.com/taiidani/terraform-provider-jenkins.
+Most of the codes and documentations are copied from there.